 University Hospitals Richmond Medical Center, a campus of UH Regional Hospitals launched its podiatric training program in the late 1980s.
 The first class graduated three residents.
-Today, as part of UH Regional Hospitals Department of Medical Education, the residency stands as one of the largest and most successful podiatric training programs in the U.S. Over the next few years, our goals is to increase participation in the program from 30 residents (currently), to approximately 40 per year.
+Today, as part of UH Regional Hospitals Department of Medical Education, the residency stands as one of the largest and most successful podiatric training programs in the U.S.

 The Podiatric Medicine/Surgical Residency is exclusively a three-year learning experience.
 The hands-on, surgery based program is fully accredited by the Council on Podiatric Medical Education.
 University Hospitals Richmond Medical Center works in collaboration with Kent State University College of Podiatric Medicine in the training of residents, with both clinical and research faculty contributing.